-Business owners know that data and technology are the main ingredients for sustainable growth.
-But this brings up so many questions – what kind of data do you need to analyze?
+In a small business, analytics, data, and technology are the main ingredients for sustainable growth.
+But this brings up a lot of questions – what kinds of data do you need to analyze?
 What's the right technology to enable business growth?
 What are the best tools for your business?

-It's possible for small businesses to gather relevant and actionable business intelligence that helps them reach targets and optimize the business.
-Let's take a look at how small companies can leverage business intelligence to have a full overview of the business and grow better.
+With the right tools and strategy, small businesses can gather actionable business intelligence that helps meet business goals.
+Let's look at how small companies can leverage business intelligence to get a full picture of the business and grow better.

 What Is Business Intelligence?